-The majority of SCBC's counterparties consists of construction and real estate companies.
-A significant number of the counterparties are listed on the stock exchange i.e., they have a high degree of transparency in their operations and routines are established to handle conflicts of interest as well as sensitive internal communication on critical challenges.
-SCBC's counterparties are reviewed based on the money laundering and financing of terrorism regulations where customer knowledge is obtained, and the real principal(s) are carefully mapped to ensure who is SCBC's counterparty.
-Likewise, the customers are evaluated based on sustainability risks including the ethical perspective.
-There is an ongoing improvement of the counterparty's governance performance within SCBC's business lines.
+The majority of the group's corporate counterparties consist of construction and real estate companies.
+A significant number of counterparties are listed on the stock exchange, i.e., they have a high degree of transparency in their operations and routines are established to handle conflicts of interest as well as sensitive internal communication on critical challenges.
+The group's counterparties are reviewed based on the money laundering and financing of terrorism regulations where customer knowledge is obtained, and the real principal(s) are carefully mapped to ensure who is the group's counterparty.
+SCBC does not have any direct engagement with customers as their primary function as a subsidiary within the group concern operations on issuance of covered bonds, bond or other comparable full-recourse debt instruments secured by a pool of mortgage credits ("cover pool").
+Indirectly, SCBC are impacting both society and the environment through its business activities which in turn to a great extent is being managed by the group.